btakita/philosophy/README.md

 <a href="http://briantakita.com/posts/philosophy-existence-is-god/" target="_blank">Philosophy - Existence is God (briantakita.com)</a>

+<a href="http://www.briantakita.com/posts/magic-connections-with-the-philosophy-of-language/" target="_blank">Magic Connections with the Philosophy of Language</a>

 ## Other Philosophies on Github

 <a href="http://www.gwern.net/" target="_blank">gwern.net</a> - <a href="https://github.com/gwern/gwern.net" target="_blank">gwern/gwern.net</a>